nilportugues/php-validator/README.md

 <a name="block6"></a>
 # 6. License [↑](#index_block)
-SQL Query Builder is licensed under the MIT license.
+The Input Validator is licensed under the MIT license.

 ```
 Copyright (c) 2014 Nil Portugués Calderó